 Look at the photographs.
 What is the text about?
-W Listen and read to find out.
-Video

 Bethany Hamilton's surfer lifestyle hasn't changed despite losing her left arm in a terrible shark attack.

 Attack

 Bethany has been a surfer since the age of five.
 At the age of 13 she came 8th in the world for under-eighteens and her future looked bright.
 However, on 31st October 2003 13-year-old Bethany went surfing with her friends at Tunnels Beach in Hawaii.
 She was waiting to catch a wave when she suddenly felt a sharp pain in her arm and saw the sea turn red.
 She quickly realised that she was the victim of a shark attack!
 Her friends carried her back to the beach and took her to hospital.